dtcenter/MET/met/docs/Users_Guide/tc-pairs.rst

   match_points = TRUE;
   version      = "VN.N";

-The configuration options listed above are common to multiple MET tools and are described in :numref:`Data IO MET-TC Configuration File Options`.
+The configuration options listed above are common to multiple MET tools and are described in :numref:`config_options_tc`.

 ____________________